-Your authority will be aware that the Office is required under section 31AM(2)(a) of the Act to address, in particular, the legislative and policy matters within the scope of section 10(2)(n) in its evaluations and assessments of your development plan.
-This subsection concerns the inclusion of objectives for the promotion of sustainable settlement and transport strategies for urban and rural areas, which include the promotion of measures to reduce energy demand, to reduce greenhouse gas (GHG) emissions (climate change mitigation) and to adapt to climate change through the location, layout and design of new development.
+Your authority will be aware that the Office is required under section 31AM(2)(a) of the Act to address, in particular, the legislative and policy matters within the scope of section 10(2)(n) in its evaluations and assessments of your authority's development plan.
+This subsection concerns the inclusion of objectives for the promotion of sustainable settlement and transport strategies for urban and rural areas, which include the promotion of measures to reduce energy demand, to reduce greenhouse gas (GHG) emissions, and to mitigate against and adapt to climate change through the location, layout and design of new development.

-The Office welcomes the addressing of key issues of climate change, flooding and coastal management in your authority's Issues Paper, including reference to your authority's Climate Change Adaptation Strategy and to the role of climate change mitigation.
-However, more detailed consideration of climate change mitigation measures, in addition to adaptation, will be needed in the plan review process.
+The Office welcomes the addressing of key issues of the environment and climate change in your authority's Issues Paper, but would suggest that more explicit consideration of climate change mitigation measures, in addition to adaptation, will be needed in the plan review process.